Virginia emerging as ground zero in battle for House majority - NewsBreak

 Komar, who also ran Gov. Ralph Northam’s (D) successful gubernatorial campaign in 2017, predicted that Democratic turnout will be even higher 2022.

 “We’re going to have a more federal turnout next year, which is going to be a more Democratic electorate than the odd-year electorate,” Komar said, noting past Democratic performances in districts, like the 10th, which Northam won by 11 points in 2017 and Wexton won by 13 in 2018.
-Komar also pointed to Democrats holding on to a number of House of Delegates seats in suburban Virginia but conceded the party underperformed in exurban and rural areas.Critics say Congress falling short on pandemic preparedness
+Komar also pointed to Democrats holding on to a number of House of Delegates seats in suburban Virginia but conceded the party underperformed in exurban and rural areas.With US aid money, schools put bigger focus on mental health

 Democrats also cite redistricting as a major factor, noting population changes and growth.
 Virginia’s Redistricting Commission’s move to redraw districts earlier in the fall ended in a deadlock between Republicans and Democrats.
 Now the responsibility has fallen on the state’s Supreme Court.